Last Updated: Dec 28, 2021

 - The perpetual license for the software you bought 5 years ago and let maintenance expire – will it support IPv6 even if you update it?
 Or do you need to keep an IPv4 only network island for legacy applications like this?

-You get the idea though – IPv6 will require some vendor conversations beyond “do you check the box” as it could uncover some surprises that you were not expecting that will directly impact your budget.
+You get the idea though – IPv6 will require some vendor conversations beyond “do you check the box” as it could uncover some surprises that you were not expecting that will directly impact your operating budget.

 Concern 3 – Complexity

 For right now, let’s deal with just the complexity issue rather than technical details.
 There are several different ways to work through a complex issue, and it always involves planning.
 In order to ensure nothing is missed, a plan must be created that will detail information such as timelines, groups of devices to be migrated, priorities, etc. In doing so, you can break the complex situation into more manageable pieces that are easier to work on and communicate to the rest of the organization.
 Again, IPAM can assist with this task by creating reports that can be interpreted and used in the planning process.
+A flexible IPAM tool/module will also have metadata features to help you track/capture this information.

 This is only a brief look at the potential complexity.
 It can be taken even further by different makes and models of equipment that coexist on the network.
 But to deal with the concern, the best bet is to reduce the complexity.
 You can do this by planning out your migration by groups, devices, time, or whatever works best for you.
 The important part is that everyone agrees on it, and it is something the organization can live with in terms of effectiveness for the business process.
-It should also be sure to have every single component on the network, and be followed, checked, and updated as needed throughout the migration project.
+It should also be sure to have every single component on the network, and be followed, checked, and updated as needed throughout the deployment.

-One of the primary ways to start with the plan creation is just doing an audit of your environment.
+One of the primary ways to start with plan creation is just doing an audit of your environment.
 This may require inventory lists, network scanning tools or possibly just concatenating all the distributed spreadsheets and systems with the information you need.
 Once you have a basic overview – then you can drill down into one environment for a more detailed inspection.
 When deploying IPv6, doing everything at once isn’t very likely – you will probably want to pick a few pilot projects first that will allow you to test out your IPv6 limits in a non-threatening environment (say a staging environment of an enterprise application).
 This way you can refine your processes as you go based on the realities of your environment.
 As mentioned previously – your IPv6 Committee or Task Force will make this stage SO MUCH EASIER than going it alone.

 Concern 4 – Dealing with Legacy System Issues